SamJPick/sam-password/README.md

 # sam-password
-A Bash-based password manager for Linux that uses (a bad implementation of) AES-128 for encryption.
+A Bash-based password manager for GNU/Linux that uses (a bad implementation of) AES-128 for encryption.
 Generates encrypted passwords based on (less secure) user passwords, and permanently stores nothing but encryption keys.
 Thus, one or more passwords that are easy to remember can be used to generate far stronger